Calculating how much a barn conversion costs? Here's why you might need deep pockets

 Your project costs will not end with the conversion of just the barn alone – this is the same for any new build or extension/renovation.

 There are certain costs which may make the cost of converting a barn prohibitive.
-It's worth bearing these in mind before purchasing a barn to convert.
+It's worth bearing all these barn conversion red flags to ensure you end up with an affordable and a viable home.

 Cost of services